EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.array.md

 ### tools.array.find_ranges_flag

 Check if values are within some ranges.
-Package: Util.array Description: Given a vector and several ranges, return the a vector indicating if a given position in the input vector
+Package: Util.array Description: Given a vector and several ranges, return the a vector indicating if a given position in the input vector is included in one of the ranges.